wercker/step-email-notify/README.md

 * `passed-body` - Use this option to specify the passed body.
 * `failed-body` -  Use this option to specify the failed body.
 * `on` - Possible values: `always` and `failed`, default `always`
+* `branch` - Use this option to specify the branch for which an email should be sent.
+             If not specified, the email will be sent for builds of all branches.

 # Example